 - 8 If you are performing an installation on a remote machine, set the DISPLAY variable of the local X11 server. - On the local machine where you are monitoring the installation of Adaptive Server, enter:

-'''

-% setenv DISPLAY ip_address:0.0
+% setenv DISPLAY remote\display:0.0

-'''

-where ip\address is the address of the machine on to which you are installing the software.
+where remote\display is the name of the machine on to which you are installing the software.

 • On remote machine where you are installing Adaptive Server, enter: